OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Effectiveness Assessment

-Attempt to decompile the bytecode, disassemble any included library files, and perform static analysis.
-At the very least, the app's core functionality (i.e., the functionality meant to be obfuscated) shouldn't be easily discerned.
-Verify that
+Attempt to decompile the bytecode, disassemble any included library files and try to understand it.
+When doing so, consider the following:

+- Obfuscation often carries a cost in runtime performance, therefore it might have been only applied to certain very specific parts of the code, typically those dealing with security and runtime protection.
-- meaningful identifiers, such as class names, method names, and variable names, have been discarded,
+- Meaningful identifiers, such as class names, method names, and variable names, might have been discarded.
-- string resources and strings in binaries are encrypted,
+- String resources and strings in binaries might have been encrypted.
-- code and data related to the protected functionality is encrypted, packed, or otherwise concealed.
+- Code and data related to the protected functionality might be encrypted, packed, or otherwise concealed.
+- For native code, [libc APIs](https://man7.org/linux/man-pages/dir_section_3.html) (e.g open, read) might have been replaced with OS [syscalls](https://man7.org/linux/man-pages/man2/syscalls.2.html).
+- Additional obfuscation techniques such as ["Control Flow Flattening"](https://github.com/obfuscator-llvm/obfuscator/wiki/Control-Flow-Flattening) or ["Bogus Control Flow"](https://github.com/obfuscator-llvm/obfuscator/wiki/Bogus-Control-Flow) might have been applied using e.g. [Obfuscator-LLVM](https://github.com/obfuscator-llvm/obfuscator "Obfuscator-LLVM").

+Some of these techniques are discussed and analyzed in the blog post ["Security hardening of Android native code"](https://darvincitech.wordpress.com/2020/01/07/security-hardening-of-android-native-code/) by Gautam Arvind.

 For a more detailed assessment, you need a detailed understanding of the relevant threats and the obfuscation methods used.
+There are some tools such as [APKiD](https://github.com/rednaga/APKiD) that might be able to give you some indications about the kind of obfuscators being used.

 ## Testing Device Binding (MSTG-RESILIENCE-10)